 I am attracted to, and instinctively fascinated by the simple: the beauty in a line, a brush stroke, or a drop of ink.
 My job is to compose these elements, by way of repetition, so that a pattern emerges.
 Then comes the colours.
 My working process is all about allowing the prints and patterns to unfold in a vibrant and artistic processHelene Blanche, Textile Designer

 The collection of handcrafted rugs and stair-runners are designed by Danish textile designer Helene Blanche.
-A modern take on the classic stair runner, the Scandinavian Kelims are characterized by organic lines and structural expressions presented in a natural color palette: yellow ochre, green earth, red earth.
+A modern take on the classic stair runner, The Kindred Path collection is characterized by organic lines and structural expressions presented in a natural color palette: yellow ochre, green earth, red earth.
 Helene Blanche has designed a classic elegant, timeless rug collection with a minimalist and abstract take.View the collection

 Milan Design WeekThe Danish House